 The Institute for Teacher Leadership (ITL) Fellows Program supports teacher leaders across their careers, specifically educators who aspire to be change agents in their school communities and the profession.
-The program prepares graduates of Elmhurst College education programs to design projects for their schools and collaborate on campus projects with other fellows and faculty.
+The program prepares graduates of Elmhurst University education programs to design projects for their schools and collaborate on campus projects with other fellows and faculty.
 Fellowships last one year and may have a stipend of up to $500.
 New fellows will be appointed annually.
 Fellows may re-apply for a second year.

 The ITL Fellows Program focuses on action research and critical inquiry as core to teacher leadership.